sonata-nfv/tng-schema/package-descriptor/examples/README.md

  - docker_files/firewall/Dockerfile
  - docker_files/tcpdump/Dockerfile

-Finally, the packages contains a package descriptor that provides additional information on the strucuture of the package and the contained data.
+Finally, the packages contains a package descriptor that provides additional information on the structure of the package and the contained data.
 By definition, the package descriptor is located at:

  - META-INF/MANIFEST.MF